 Given below is a list of some other MBA Entrances that you can target beyond CAT to secure a seat in India’s top MBA institute(s).

 One of the most common mistakes that candidates regret at the end of MBA Entrance Exam season is adopting the CAT Only approach.
 Although the general syllabus of all major MBA entrance exams include Quantitative Ability, Verbal Ability and Data Interpretation & Logical Reasoning, the question type, style and at times the sections can different quite a lot.
-This year the exam is scheduled to take place on 26th November 2017.
+This year the exam is scheduled to take place in last week of November 2020.

 For instance, some MBA entrance examinations have a general knowledge section; whereas some like XAT and MICAT have a combination of objective and subjective questions.